Perl-Apollo/Corinna/rfc/attributes.md

 "first class" in Perl, we regrettably treat the classname as a string.

-You can rename delegated methods by providing identifiers for the method the modifier will handle and for the delegated object's original method name, separated by a colon.
+You can rename delegated methods by providing identifiers for the method the field value will handle and for the delegated object's original method name, separated by a colon.
 In the following example, we are renaming `exists` to `has_key`, but retaining the `delete` method.